Avatar photo

 Before the failure of their ventures, 77.3% of entrepreneurs believed their startup would grow into a functioning, operating business…

-But, after their startups failed, only 58.8% recalled that they’d initially believed their business would be a success.
+But, after their startups failed, only 58.8% recalled that they’d initially believed their business would succeed.

 In other words, many judged their past decisions based on information they didn’t have at the time.